microsoft/appcenter-sampleapp-xamarin/README.md

 # App Center Sample App for Xamarin

-The Android application in this repository will help you quickly and easily onboard to Visual Studio App Center.
+The Xamarin application in this repository will help you quickly and easily onboard to Visual Studio App Center.

 ## About this repository